Reading Time: 8 minutes

 How does an IAAI insurance auto auction work?

 Every year, between three- to four-million vehicles are declared total losses in the United States alone.
 Although the average age of total-loss vehicles is rising, their value has consistently declined.
 As such, the automotive salvage industry has broadened beyond re-builders and recyclers to a more general public.
 Since laws differ from one state to the next, it’s important to check whether you need a dealer’s license to buy from an auto auction in your state.

 - Internet auctions

 Through these salvage auto auctions, IAAI finds buyers for vehicles that are accident damaged, stolen, repossessed, as well as cars that were retired from car rental companies, fleet lease companies, charitable organisations and dealerships.
 Total loss vehicles are those that are deemed too costly to repair by insurance companies.
 If a stolen vehicle is recovered after the payout has been made to the client, the insurance company will send the vehicle to Insurance Auto Auctions Inc.(IAAI).
 Repossessed and retired fleet cars are typically in good condition, although they sometimes need a little TLC before they can be flipped.
 Either way, this presents a good opportunity for someone who wants to buy them.

-IAA is committed to ensuring that all the vehicles they auction have the appropriate titles.
+IAA is committed to ensuring that all the vehicles on their America’s auto auction floors have the appropriate titles.
 Vehicles are only sold to properly authorized buyers who are in full compliance with state regulations.
 This is one of the ways in which they help achieve the best possible outcome for buyers and sellers alike.

 When vehicles are no longer roadworthy, Insurance Auto Auctions Inc. (IAAI) practices environmentally-friendly disposition.
 This effort has seen them saving already overly-full landfills in excess of a trillion pounds of automotive scraps per year.